 Yellowknife is the biggest community and the capital of the Northwest Territories in Canada.
-Yellowknife is also regarded as North America’s Aurora Capital.
-The city is located in Canada’s scenic and remote part.
+What is Yellowknife known for?
+Well, Yellowknife is regarded as North America’s Aurora Capital.
+The city is located in Canada’s scenic and remote parts, making it ideal for those who want to go off-the-grid.
+If you’re looking for accommodations, then don’t worry, because Yellowknife has some of the top Airbnbs and hotels in the Northwest Territories.
 It is a beautiful blend of contemporary features along with some of nature’s great wonders.
-Here are the best things to do in Yellowknife Canada for your ease of travel.
+Here are the best things to do in Yellowknife, Canada for your ease of travel.

 The center houses the archives and the museum of the NWT, Canada.
 In other words, Prince of Wales Northern Heritage Centre manages the archival materials and objects that are a reflection of the history and culture of the NWT.
 It offers professional archives, services for cultural resource management and a museum to its partner organizations.

 Yellowknife Sightseeing City Tour